openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The procedure to perform `ML-KEM.Encaps()` is as follows:

- 1. Extract the encapsulation key `mlkemPublicKey` that is part of the recipient's composite public key
+ 1. Invoke `(mlkemCipherText, mlkemKeyShare) <- ML-KEM.Encaps(mlkemPublicKey)`, where `mlkemPublicKey` is the recipient's public key

- 2. Invoke `(mlkemCipherText, mlkemKeyShare) <- ML-KEM.Encaps(mlkemPublicKey)`

- 3. Set `mlkemCipherText` as the ML-KEM ciphertext
+ 2. Set `mlkemCipherText` as the ML-KEM ciphertext

- 4. Set `mlkemKeyShare` as the ML-KEM symmetric key share
+ 3. Set `mlkemKeyShare` as the ML-KEM symmetric key share

 The procedure to perform `ML-KEM.Decaps()` is as follows: